JuliaMath/Roots.jl/docs/src/roots.md

 the midpoint is taken over the bit representation of `a` and `b`.

 For big float values, bisection is the default (with non-zero tolerances), but its use is definitely not suggested.
-(Simple bisection over `BigFloat` values can take *many* whereas may take many fewer.
+Simple bisection over `BigFloat` values can take *many* more iterations.
 For the problem of finding a zero of `sin` in the interval `(big(3), big(4))`, the default bisection takes ``252`` iterations, whereas the `A42` method takes ``4``.